The Preservation Society of Chapel Hill

 The Preservation Society of Chapel Hill (PSCH) is a tax-exempt, nonprofit organization located in Chapel Hill, North Carolina.
 Founded in 1972 by Ida Friday (wife of William Friday) and Georgia Kyser (wife of Kay Kyser), the society works to save and restore Chapel Hill's natural and man-made, historic artifacts.
 PSCH is heavily involved in the preservation of local murals, rock walls, historic neighborhoods, and important local structures.
 In addition, the group works with the Town of Chapel Hill and other local governments to promote government zoning of historic locales and districts, and it promotes legislation that could aid conservationist efforts.
 To further increase the town's enthusiasm about its history, the society periodically gives tours of Chapel Hill's salient historic landmarks.

 Horace Williams House

 The Preservation Society is headquartered in the Horace Williams House, the only historic site in Chapel Hill open to the public year round.
 At this location, the organization hosts a variety of community events and art exhibitions, including theatrical productions, book readings, community art showings, musical performances, and "lunchbox" lectures.

-PSCH is located on 610 East Rosemary Street Chapel Hill, NC 27514.